Laksamana: Usage other than as military title

 In Brunei, Laksamana College of Business (Kolej Perniagaan Laksamana) is an accredited private university college established in 2003.
 The college also acted as a subsidiary college of the Kensington College of Business.

 In Indonesia, Laksamana mengamuk is a drink from Riau.
 This drink is made from mango mixed with coconut milk and sugar.
 Usually served during Ramadan.

 In Malaysia, Laksamana class is a class of small missile corvettes comprising four ships in service with the Royal Malaysian Navy.
 As of 5 June 2025, two ships of the Laksamana class are serving in the 24th Corvette Squadron of the Royal Malaysian Navy, while the remaining two were decommissioned.

-In Philippines, Laksamana, along with its Hispanicized forms Lacsamana and Laxamana, is a family name among the Pampangan people of the Philippines and their descendants.
+In Philippines, Laksamana, along with its Hispanicized forms Lacsamana and Laxamana, is a family name among the Kapampangan people of the Philippines and their descendants.